Ignacy Jan Paderewski: Death and legacy

 Paderewski fell ill on tour on 27 June 1941.
 Sylwin Strakacz bypassed his secretary and other tour personnel to summon physicians, who diagnosed pneumonia.
-Despite signs of improving health and recovery, Paderewski died in New York at 11:00 p.m., 29 June, at 80.
-He was temporarily laid in repose in the crypt of the USS Maine Mast Memorial at Arlington National Cemetery, in Arlington, Virginia, near Washington, DC, despite anecdotal accounts that he wished to be buried near his second wife and son in France.
-In 1992, after the end of communism in Poland, his remains were transferred to Warsaw and placed in St. John's Archcathedral.
+Despite signs of improving health and recovery, Paderewski died in New York at 11:00 p.m., 29 June, aged 80.
+He was temporarily laid in repose in the crypt of the USS Maine Mast Memorial at Arlington National Cemetery, in Arlington, Virginia, near Washington, DC, despite anecdotal accounts that he wished to be buried in France, near his second wife and son.

+In 1992, after the end of communist rule in Poland, his remains were transferred to Warsaw and placed in St. John's Archcathedral.
 His heart is encased in a bronze sculpture in the National Shrine of Our Lady of Czestochowa near Doylestown, Pennsylvania.

-In early 1941, the music publisher Boosey & Hawkes had commissioned 17 prominent composers to contribute a solo piano piece each for an album to commemorate the 50th anniversary of Paderewski's American debut in 1891.
+In early 1941, the music publisher Boosey & Hawkes commissioned 17 prominent composers to contribute a solo piano piece each for an album to commemorate the 50th anniversary of Paderewski's American debut in 1891.
 It became a posthumous tribute to Paderewski's entire life and work, Homage to Paderewski (1942).
-Also, Helena Paderewska had prepared a memoir of her husband's political activities between 1910 and 1920, whose typescript was not published in either of their lifetimes but was discovered by an archivist at the Hoover Institution in 2015 and then published.
+As well, Helena Paderewska had prepared a memoir of her husband's political activities between 1910 and 1920, the typescript of which was not published in either of their lifetimes but was discovered in 2015 by an archivist at the Hoover Institution and published.

+Paderewski is credited as the chief editor of the edition of Chopin's complete works published by the Instytut Fryderyka Chopina, but he died before the work began.